The government requires that all applicants for ITT must:

 - a sense of vocation for the profession.

 What else can I do to make me a strong candidate?

-While we require a minimum of 5 days’ observation in a secondary school before the start of training we advise applicants to accrue as much experience as possible in this area.
-Where applicants are not able to spend a considerable amount of time in school we will consider other involvement with young people.
+Alban Federation recruits on the basis of an applicant’s capacity to develop through training into a qualified teacher.
+As such, there is no requirement for school experience before training although we advise applicants for either Primary and Secondary training to spend time in schools before applying.
+Other experience working with young people will be acknowledged.
 For example, experience of training or coaching, having been a leader in an organisation such as Guides or Scouts, running a youth group or any other kind of appropriate contact with young people.